prabha-yalla/AP_ImageSearch/README.md

 - Proxy layer gets the image url from AP Content API and send response back to Angular Client.

-- Angular client parses the JSON response and displays the images.
+- Angular client parses the response and displays the images.

 - Since image request also requires API Key to be appended, they are routed via Proxy Layer.

 ##### ASP.NET Web API (Proxy Layer)
-This has 2 services one to support the search request and second one to support the image request
+This has 2 methodfs one to support the search request and second one to support the image request

 ##### Architecture Highlights: